-Celebrate the moon with the Mid-Autumn Moon Festival, held annually on the fifteenth of the eighth lunar month, which falls between mid-September or early October, and is on September 21this year.
+Celebrate the moon with the Mid-Autumn Moon Festival, held annually on the 15th of the eighth lunar month, which falls between mid-September or early October, on September 21 this year.
 Originating with the Chinese, celebrations of this festival spread with the immigration of the Chinese people.
-Now, the Mid-Autumn Moon Festival is celebrated with varying customs across multiple Asian countries.
+Now, Mid-Autumn Moon Festival is celebrated with varying customs across multiple Asian countries.

 History of Mid-Autumn Moon Festival

 The Mid-Autumn Moon Festival has been celebrated by the Chinese since the 10th century B.C., and it has become increasingly popular since the time of the early Tang Dynasty.